elkatakiku/church-management-system/README.md

 ## To Download the Whole Project ##
-* Click the 'Code' button
+* Click the green 'Code' button beside 'Add File'
 * Click 'Download Zip'
 * After download, unzip the file and codewell.